SMSC stands for spiritual, moral, social and cultural development of pupils.

 - Sex and Relationships Education, where we make sure we talk about different attitudes and beliefs held by different faith groups and individuals

-- Weekly PSCHE sessions, where we promote the social and emotional aspects of learning.
+- Weekly PSHE sessions, where we promote the social and emotional aspects of learning.

 - Theme weeks or days in school.

-SMSC development is also embedded into our ethos and can be sensed in our day-to-day practices and in many of our policies and procedures.
+SMSC development is also the golden thread that runs throughout our curriculum, it is embedded into our ethos and can be sensed in our day-to-day practices and in many of our policies and procedures.
 A key part of the social development of pupils is their acceptance and engagement with British Values.